Diax170/Fraction-Calculator/README.md

 There is also an eval calculator included.

 # Setup
-You can run the executable for Windows (releases) or open main.py if you have installed Python 3.
+You can run the executable for Windows (releases) or open main.pyw if you have installed Python 3.

 # Bundling a new executable
 Feel free to use my code, but mention that I made the original.